merenlab/anvio/anvio/docs/artifacts/kegg-category-colors-txt.md

 Because a combination is written this way, no category name may itself contain a comma.

 Two combinations can of course blend to the same color, and a discrete colorbar labels one band per combination — so anvi'o refuses to draw a scale whose bands cannot be told apart, and reports how many distinct colors it got.
 Adding rows for the offending combinations fixes it.
-Note that no color scale distinguishes combinations of more than a handful of categories in any case; past a few of them, color by count (`--presence-colormap-scheme by_count`) from a colormap instead.
+Note that no color scale distinguishes combinations of more than a handful of categories in any case; past a few of them, color by count from a colormap instead — with `--presence-colormap-scheme by_count` for databases and pangenomes, or a `count` sample or group summary (such as `--reaction-sample-summary count`) for a text file, which rejects the former.

 ## Where the colors are used